Ahelsamahy/Sport-app/Documents/Functional_specification.md

 Flutter: is an open-source user interface software development kit created by Google that is used to make a cross platform apps that work on different platforms like iOS, Windows, macOS and Android of course and was released back in May 2017.

+Firebase: is a platform developed also by Google for creating mobile and web applications and handling the backside of the projects like database and authentication.
+It will save lot of work for us and let us focus on the developing part.

 ## 11. Script